chrome-php/chrome/README.md

 Requirements
 ------------

-Requires php 7 and a chrome/chromium executable.
+Requires PHP 7.1+ and a chrome/chromium executable.

 As of version 65 of chrome/chromium the library proved to work correctly.
 Please try to keep using latest version of chrome.